 Call me master

-Call me master is a collection of twenty stories about the country South West Africa and many characteristics of it's inhabitants.
+Call me master is a collection of twenty anecdotes, humerously mirroring Windhoek's society of the 1950s in then South West Africa.

 05-0337